 “Unidentified aerial phenomena.”
-That’s what the Pentagon has confirmed is in the mysterious UFO video which surfaced online last year, taken by a U.S. Navy pilot.
-Check out the eerie footage for yourself below, and learn more about the government’s recent deluge of information about possible alien activity.
+That’s what the Pentagon has confirmed in the mysterious UFO video which surfaced online last year, taken by a U.S. Navy pilot.
+Check out the eerie footage for yourself below.
+Lets learn more about the government’s recent deluge of information about the possible alien activity.

 Breaking News Regarding UAPs

-Pentagon spokeswoman Sue Gough said in a statement to CNN that a Navy video taken in 2019, which was leaked online last year, does indeed display unidentified aerial phenomena, or, what most Americans refer to as UFOs: unidentified flying objects.
+Pentagon spokeswoman Sue Gough said in a statement to CNN that a Navy video was taken in 2019.
+It was leaked online last year, and does indeed display unidentified aerial phenomena.
+Or, what most Americans refer to as UFOs: unidentified flying objects.
 (The terms are now used interchangeably.)
 The video shows, most noticeably, something blinking and triangular moving through the nighttime clouds.
-Gough acknowledged that three unidentified flying objects were photographed: one spherical, one “acorn”-shaped, and one looking something like a “metallic blimp.”
+Gough acknowledged that three unidentified flying objects were photographed.
+One spherical, one “acorn”-shaped, and one looking something like a “metallic blimp.”
 Gough added:

 “As we have said before, to maintain operations security and to avoid disclosing information that may be useful to potential adversaries, DOD does not discuss publicly the details of either the observations or the examinations of reported incursions into our training ranges or designated airspace, including those incursions initially designated as UAP.”